Gino Rea: FIM Endurance World Championship

 On 2 March 2019, Rea joined Polish Team Wójcik Racing Team as a rider in FIM Endurance World Championship in Formula EWC class.
 At the Bol d'Or 24hr Race, Rea led the race for two hours, taking the team to their first podium in the series and recording the first podium in history for a Polish team, finishing in second position and first Dunlop Independent Team as well as first privateer team.

-Rea went on to guide the Wójcik Racing Team to another podium, this time at the Estoril 12-hour EWC round, finishing the 2019-2020 FIM EWC Championship in 4th Position and Dunlop Independent Cup Winners.
+Rea went on to guide the Wójcik Racing Team to another podium, this time at the Estoril 12-hour EWC round, finishing the 2019-2020 FIM EWC Championship in foourth and winning the Dunlop Independent Cup.

 Rea went on to race for the F.C.C TSR Honda Racing team in the Endurance World Championship where he became Endurance World Champion with them.
-However, towards the end of the season, Rea had a serous accident at the Suzuka Circuit in Japan.
+However, towards the end of the season, Rea had a serious accident at the Suzuka Circuit in Japan.
 After emergency hospital treatment including an induced coma, after a month he was transferred by a specialised medical aircraft from Japan to London.
-Gino suffered with brain damage, 2 broken neck bones, a broken collarbone and a rib.
-Gino went on to recover in rehabilitation hospital and after 2 years he returned to racing in the Endurance World Superstock class at the Le Mans 24-hour race in April 2024, his first competitive event after suffering the serious injuries.
+Gino suffered with brain damage, two broken neck bones, a broken collarbone and a rib.
+Gino went on to recover in rehabilitation hospital and after two years he returned to racing in the Endurance World Superstock class at the Le Mans 24-hour race in April 2024, his first competitive event after suffering the serious injuries.